-- September 2017 in two white-tailed deer near London, Ontario
+- September 2017 in two white-tailed deer near London

-- October 2021 in three white-tailed deer near Kingston, Ontario
+- October 2021 in three white-tailed deer near Kingston

-- October 2021 in one white-tailed deer near Amherstburg, Ontario
+- October 2021 in one white-tailed deer near Amherstburg

 It’s important for deer hunters, wildlife managers, farmers and livestock owners to know about EHD.
 It is a serious disease with the potential to cause large-scale outbreaks in wild animals, however outbreaks of EHD are usually short-lived and do not pose a long-term threat to deer populations.

 Deer can develop signs of EHD in as little as seven days.
-Infected deer typically exhibit signs and symptoms such as:
+Infected deer typically exhibit signs such as: